 Term Definition HPP requirement These are one or more actions or documents NYC DOHMH is required to submit to or hold for review by ASPR.
 An example is the Coalition Surge Test (CST) documentation, completed by acute care members of the NYC HCC in fulfilment of an annually required exercise of surge and evacuation capability.
 Some requirements, like the CST, are HCC benchmarks, meaning their completion is mandatory to prevent forfeiture of funding.
 HSEEP (Homeland Security Exercises and Evaluation Program).
 HSEEP provides a set of guiding principles for exercise and evaluation programs, as well as a common approach to exercise program management, design and development, conduct, evaluation, and improvement planning.
 Emergency preparedness exercises funded by the HPP are required to follow HSEEP.
-Invoice The form or letter to be obtained from the sub-recipient or contractor for the deliverables completed and requiring payment.
-The invoice should be on a sub-recipient's or contractor's letterhead and note the deliverable(s) by number and name for which payment is due.
+Invoice The form or letter to be obtained from the subrecipient or contractor for the deliverables completed and requiring payment.
+The invoice should be on a subrecipient's or contractor's letterhead and note the deliverable(s) by number and name for which payment is due.
 The invoice must be submitted along with the completed voucher (see Voucher) as one document.
 Outcome The resulting state or ability coming from the completion of a deliverable or set of deliverables.
 Example 1: After completing the workshops, participants will be able to use exercise development tools.
 Example 2: Twenty staff received training.
 Output The resulting tool, object or document from having completed a deliverable or set of deliverables.
 Example: A 10-page toolkit for exercise development, conduct and evaluation.
 No Cost Extension (NCE).
 This is an extension of time but not money to complete deliverables.
 This is granted by HPP to DOHMH when appropriate.
 The extension is formally (usually) for 12 months.
 After this time is up, any unspent funds are returned to the US Treasury.
 DOHMH usually asks for completion of deliverables by December of the budget period, giving the grantee of the NCE approximately six months to complete the deliverable(s).
-Performance period One of three periods of three to four months during the budget period.
-(See Budget Period.)
-The terms of these periods are the first working day of July to the last working day of October (initial), the first working day of November to the last working day of February (midterm), and the first working day of March to the first working day of June (final).
-The end date of the performance period is the due date for all work in that performance period.
+NCEs are requested before the end of a project period or period of performance.
 Program management (PM) The leadership actions and efforts needed to support one or more programs (often in the form of contracts) from design to execution and approval of the deliverables in contracts.
-A person overseeing a program (contract) builds relationships with sub-recipients and contractors, basing that relationship on the mission of the program, and oversees the quality and approval of deliverables submitted by the sub-recipient or contractor.
-Program Managers also, and most importantly, communicate with sub-recipients and contractors about their deliverables and ongoing role in support of the NYC HCC.
-SalesForce This is a web-based customer relationship management (CRM) application used by DOHMH and Public Health Solutions to log deliverables approved for vouchering.
-Scope of Work (SOW) The portion of the contract providing background information, assumptions of responsibility and deliverable quality and a table of deliverables with required documentation, due date and reimbursable dollar amounts for sub-recipients and contractors who are parties to the contract.
-Sub-recipient A sub-recipient is a member of the New York City Health Care Coalition (NYC HCC) that is contracted to deliver documents or carry out actions as proof of having supported the NYC HCC's preparedness response and recovery mission, or of having helped other members of the NYC HCC become better prepared or more able to respond to and recover from emergencies affecting healthcare delivery during events and disasters in NYC.
-Voucher The form completed by the sub-recipient or contractor indicating the funds they wish to receive for having completed work.
+A person overseeing a program (contract) builds relationships with subrecipients and contractors, basing that relationship on the mission of the program, and oversees the quality and approval of deliverables submitted by the subrecipient or contractor.
+Program Managers also, and most importantly, communicate with subrecipients and contractors about their deliverables and ongoing role in support of the NYC HCC.
+Salesforce This is a web-based customer relationship management (CRM) application used by DOHMH and Public Health Solutions to log deliverables approved for vouchering.
+Scope of Work (SOW) The portion of the contract providing background information, assumptions of responsibility and deliverable quality and a table of deliverables with required documentation, due date and reimbursable dollar amounts for subrecipients and contractors who are parties to the contract.
+Subrecipient A subrecipient is a member of the New York City Health Care Coalition (NYC HCC) that is contracted to deliver documents or carry out actions as proof of having supported the NYC HCC's preparedness response and recovery mission, or of having helped other members of the NYC HCC become better prepared or more able to respond to and recover from emergencies affecting healthcare delivery during events and disasters in NYC.
+Voucher The form completed by the subrecipient or contractor indicating the funds they wish to receive for having completed work.
 (See Invoice.)